 You Know Your Roof is Damaged

-If water is pouring through the ceiling, or you see a large amount of shingles on the ground, you can bet that your roof has suffered damage from the storm.
+If water is pouring through the ceiling, or you see a large number of shingles on the ground, you can bet that your roof has suffered damage from the storm.
 When a true emergency repair is needed, homeowners should first contact an experienced roofing company.
 The roofer will assess the damage and be able to quickly provide a long-term solution, be it a roof replacement or a repair.

 You Suspect Your Roof is Damaged